MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-configure-managed-identities.md

 [!INCLUDE [applies-to-postgresql-flexible-server](~/reusable-content/ce-skilling/azure/includes/postgresql/includes/applies-to-postgresql-flexible-server.md)]

-In this article you can learn how to enable or disable a system assigned managed identity or how to add or remove one or more user assigned managed identities to your instance of Azure Database for PostgreSQL flexible server.
+In this article, you can learn how to enable or disable a system assigned managed identity for your instance of Azure Database for PostgreSQL flexible server.
+You can also learn how to add or remove one or more user assigned managed identities to your instance.

 ## Enable the system assigned managed identity for existing servers